 Why And When Were The Victorian Workhouses Created?

-The Victorian Workhouse was established in 1834 by Sir Robert Peel, who privately believed that the government should look after people rather than say “Sir, you are poor; therefore I will not have anything to do with you”, but also believed that assistance should be given for a fee.
+The Victorian Workhouse was established in 1834 by Sir Robert Peel, a famous Victorian and arguably one of the best politicians in the Victorian era.
+Peel privately believed that the government should look after people rather than say “Sir, you are poor; therefore I will not have anything to do with you”, but also believed that assistance should be given for a fee.
 The New Poor Law Act was introduced in 1834.

 These workhouses were designed to make able-bodied people go out and work by offering shelter for wage earners, day workers, and apprentices where there wasn’t any work available locally.